MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ## Feature comparison

-AAS provides the Analysis Services database engine for hosting data models, which is a core component of any enterprise BI architecture.
+AAS provides the Analysis Services database engine for hosting data models, which is a core component of a Microsoft enterprise BI architecture.
 In fact, Power BI Premium is a superset of AAS because it provides much more functionality.
 The following table lists features supported in AAS and Premium Gen2.
 The table focuses on, but isn't limited to, Power BI dataset-related capabilities.

 | **Feature** | **AAS** | **Premium Gen2** |
 |:-|:-:|:-:|